 GUYLE FIELDER – Hockey

-“Golden” Guyle Fielder was the greatest minor league hockey player ever!
-Fielder played 21 seasons in the Western Hockey League, 15 of them with the Seattle Bombers (1953-54), Americans (1955-57 and Totems (1957-1969).
+“Golden” Guyle Fielder was arguably the greatest minor league hockey player ever.
+Fielder played 21 seasons in the Western Hockey League, 15 of them with the Seattle Bombers (1953-54), Americans (1955-57) and Totems (1957-1969).
 During his tenure in Seattle the club played in five WHL finals and won three championships.
 He also enjoyed his best years during this period, leading the league in assists 12 times and points nine times, was an 11-time all-star team selection and won six MVP awards.

-Fielder became the first pro player anywhere to accumulate 100 points in a seasons, totaling 122 for the Americans during the 1956-57 season.
+Fielder became the first pro player anywhere to accumulate 100 points in a season, totaling 122 for the Americans during the 1956-57 season.
 He tallied a total of 2,037 points in his career and was the first professional hockey player to score 2000 points.
-He was later joined by NHL stars Wayne Gretzky, Gordie Howe, and Mark Messier.

 PETE GROSS – Media